 Mediation provides parties the opportunity to control how their disputes will be resolved.
-The parties decide the outcome; not a judge or jury.
-A mediated settlement avoids the risk of an uncertain outcome and expense of a trial.
-Unlike a trial, mediation is private.
+By allowing the parties to decide the outcome, not a judge or jury, a mediated settlement avoids the risk of an uncertain outcome and expense of a trial.
+Also, unlike a trial, mediation is private.

-An effective neutral mediator overcomes obstacles to resolution.
 Communication between parties, even through counsel, is usually more difficult when a dispute exists.
-A mediator can open new channels of communication, be a buffer between adversaries, suggest alternative solutions, provide objective and confidential feedback, and help the parties achieve resolution of their choosing.
+Our attorneys can act as mediators and open new channels of communication, be a buffer between adversaries, suggest alternative solutions, provide objective and confidential feedback, and help the parties achieve resolution of their choosing.

-Arbitration is private process to achieve a binding decision.
-Arbitration may avoid some of the cost and delay of court litigation.
+Arbitration is also a private process, but it is more formal than mediation and an arbitrator’s decision is binding.
+Arbitration may avoid some of the costs and delay of court litigation.